Sol Cresta

-Sol Cresta is a 2022 vertically scrolling shooter video game developed and published by PlatinumGames.
-It is the seventh game in the Terra Cresta series, following the Japan-exclusive 1997 game Terra Cresta 3D for the Sega Saturn.
-This is the first game in the series to not be developed by Japan-based studio Nichibutsu.
+is a vertically scrolling shooter video game developed and published by PlatinumGames.
+It is the fifth and final entry in the Cresta series, following the Japan-exclusive 1997 game Terra Cresta 3D for the Sega Saturn and the first game in the series to not be developed by Japan-based studio Nichibutsu.
 The title was released as the first under PlatinumGames' label of "Neo-Classic Arcade" range, a label that refers to the modernization of classic arcade games.
-It was released for the Nintendo Switch, PlayStation 4, and Microsoft Windows on February 22.
+It was released for the Nintendo Switch, PlayStation 4, and Microsoft Windows in February 2022.

 Gameplay

 Sol Cresta is a vertical-scrolling shooter video game.
 Assuming the role of three different starships — the Amaterasu, Tsukuyomi, and Susano — the player is tasked with completing seven stages by shooting them whilst having to avoiding collision with them and their incoming projectiles.
 Each stage is broken up into several subsections lasting five minutes each.
 The player starts with a single starship and collects the other two as power-ups, at which point a standard formation of three is formed.
 Shields and coins are the two other power-ups and grant the player extra hit points.
-The game utilizes a "free-form docking system," in which the three starships can utilize various attacks depending on their formation.
+The game utilizes a "free-form docking system", in which the three starships can utilize various attacks depending on their formation.
 The red starship shoots red lasers that take down larger waves of weaker enemies; the blue one shoots missiles that home in on targets; the yellow one fires a drill-like projectile in a straight line, dealing an increased amount of damage.
 All three ships are also capable of using a charged shot that builds as enemies are taken down.
 Docking, splitting, and reforming the three ships is central to clearing the stages in the game.
 The player can also fire backward, to the side, or burst in a 360-degree fashion.
 The player is to pick up formation-enabling chips and fly through color-coded hoops that provide bonuses depending on which ship is leading.
 They must also avoid collision with blockades, retractable doors, immovable walls, and spikes.
 The game has five difficulty levels in arcade mode.

 Plot

-In the Cosmic Year 101, the humanity is struggling to defeat the Mandler army, which has teamed up with the Mega Zofer in order to take over the solar system.
+In the Cosmic Year 101, the humanity is struggling to defeat the Mandler army, which has teamed up with the Mega Zofer in order to take over the Solar System.
 This forces humanity to retreat to Laomedeia, the twelfth moon of Neptune.
 The Solar Recovery Army Sol Cresta, led by war hero Go Kurogane, is then formed in resistance to the Mandler army.
-Humanity's last hope is now reliant on the ability of Yamato, a cutting-edge docking fighter, and its three pilots, Sho Tendo, Luna Zarnitsyna Sheena, and Dril Martin, in order to free the solar system from the reign of the Mandler in one final battle.
+Humanity's last hope is now reliant on the ability of Yamato, a cutting-edge docking fighter, and its three pilots, Sho Tendo, Luna Zarnitsyna Sheena, and Dril Martin, in order to free the Solar System from the reign of the Mandler in one final battle.